Hero Background

 Once you run the test case, the console output will look something like below:

-You saw how we switch to a child window from the parent window.
-Now, once the WebDriver has control of the child window, it has control only on that and you can no longer perform any operation in the parent window.
-So how do we switch back to the parent window in case we need to?
+As you have learned about parent and child windows, you can now switch to a child window from the parent window.
+Once the WebDriver gains control of the child window, it can interact only with that window, and you can no longer perform operations on the parent window directly.

 Use Case

 Let us see how to implement the switchTo() function.
-We will implement the same use case as discussed in the last section of this article on how to handle multiple windows in Selenium WebDriver using Java.
+We will implement the same use case as discussed in the last section of this article on handling windows in Selenium WebDriver using Java.

 Implementation